Pikachuun/Project-XY/mods/pxy/README.md

 Project-XY
 ==========

-Project XY, a metagame created by iSmogoon and coded by me.
+Project XY, a metagame created by iSmogoon and coded by both iSmogoon and me.

-This GitHub Repository contains the files you need to play Project XY, except for Pokemon Showdown.
-It is still in development.
+Project XY is still in development.

 Check out the Changelog for exactly what changed.